xinwenfu/GenCyber/AsymmetricKeyCrypto/README.md

 ## Public Key Cryptography

-This is the big picture of a public key crypto so in public key crypto then we have again bob on the left and that is on the right so let's look at this example so in this example actually in any scenario of a public key crypto so each person is going to have two keys so here you can see in a parenthesis i put two symbols here eb and db so eb is the public key of bob db is his private key same as bob here nsa has a two keys so ea is a analysis public key and d a is a and this is a private key okay so in this case again bob is going to send a message that is the plain text to alice so pay attention to the difference so again okay bob needs an encryption algorithm but in this case you can see here what happens is that bob is going to use it and this is a public key which is public and known by anyone okay and uh so bob is going to use an encryption agreement and analysis public key to encrypt the message so the encryption produces the separate text so again the cipher text goes through the internet and arouse enter address so in this case alice again uses a decryption algorithm and her private key which is different from her public key to decrypt the cipher text and the decryption will produce the plain text so you can see here in public crypto the encryption and the decryption use different keys and then also pay attention how baba uses any as a public key to encrypt the plain text okay and so this is a basically how public key crypto encryption works
+### Encryption and Decryption
+The picture below shows how encryption and decryption are done in public key crypto.
+We have again Bob on the left and Alice  is on the right.
+In any scenario of public key crypto, each person or entity has two keys.
+Here Bob has the public and private key pair (e<sub>B</sub>, d<sub>B</sub>), where e<sub>B</sub> is Bob's public key and d<sub>B</sub> is his private key.
+Like Bob, Alice has her own public and private key pair (e<sub>A</sub>, d<sub>A</sub>), which is different from (e<sub>B</sub>, d<sub>B</sub>).

 <img src="../Imgs/AsymmetricCrypto.png" width=512>

-so we
-are going to look at an example later and you know most of the public key crypto aggregates involve a lot of mathematical you know calculations and as we have learned in secretly key crypto when we do secret key crypto encryption most of time we use a permutation and also you know substitutions to perform the encryption that doesn't involve a lot of mathematical calculation but as we just said publicly crypto often involves a lot of mathematical agreements and the mathematical calculations and the mathematical calculations are much slower compared with permutations and substitutions because alice and bob use different keys for decryption encryption and that's why here property crypto is also called asymmetrical crypto so let's look at the one application of the public crypto so of course again we can use a public
+Bob is going to send a message, which is the plaintext, to Alice.
+Pay attention to how the encryption is done.
+Bob needs an encryption algorithm.
+But in this case Bob is going to use Alice's public key for the encryption.
+Alice's public key is supposed to be known by anyone.
+That is why it is called *public* key.
+Bob uses an encryption algorithm and Alice's public key to encrypt the message.
+The encryption produces the ciphertext.
+The ciphertext goes through the Internet and arrives at the receiver Alice.
+Alice then uses a decryption algorithm and her private key, which is different from her public key, to decrypt the ciphertext.
+The decryption produces the original plaintext.

+You can see here in public key crypto, the encryption and the decryption use different keys.
+That's why public key is also called asymmetrical crypto

+Pay attention to the fact that Bob uses Alice's public key (not Bob's keys) to encrypt the plaintext.

+The public key crypto often involve a lot of mathematical calculations, which are time consuming for computers.
+As we have learned, encrypton in secret key crypto uses substitutions and permutations, which can be done fast by computers.
+Secret key crypto performs the encryption that doesn't involve a lot of mathematical calculation.
+But public key crypto often involves a lot of mathematical mathematics, and is often much slower than secret key crypto.

+### Application: Data transmission and secure storate
+so let's look at the one application of the public crypto so of course again we can use a public